runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 Awesome!
 Now we are ready for deployment to CDNs!
 Or maybe your application is single-tenant and has a per-customer api domain that needs to be configured globally, easy-peasy.
 This can all be handled without the product code needing to be changed or consider it.

-Now let's say we want this request builder to build requests that are *also* able to be cached when using EmberData's CacheHandler?
+Now lets say we want this request builder to build requests that are *also* able to be cached when using EmberData's CacheHandler?

-For that, we need a cacheKey, and for good measure an op-code (some op-codes are special, this one isn't, but I'll explain more about op-codes in another post) as well as an identifier.
+For that, we need a cacheKey, and for good measure an op-code (some op-codes are special –this one is not– but I will explain more about op-codes in another post) as well as an identifier.

 ```ts
 import { buildBaseURL, buildQueryParams } from '@ember-data/request-utils';